lilacfluer/assignment_8/README.md

-assignemtn page is on issues.
+assignment page is on issues.